 By December 9, the US radar detected the first maneuver of the new satellite which boosted its perigee by four kilometers.
 By mid-December 2019, the sub-satellite boosted its perigee by 55 kilometers.
 Because the mother vehicle entered orbit within one degree of inclination from the USA-245 classified satellite launched by the United States, observers immediately suspected an attempt by the Russian pair to intercept and inspect the American spacecraft.
 Interestingly, according to a satellite observer Nico Janssen, between December 9 and December 10, USA-245 left its 272 by 985-kilometer orbit and maneuvered somewhere else, possibly attempting to prevent a close encounter with the newly released Kosmos-2543, which climbed to a 590 by 859-kilometer orbit.

-On January 29, 2020, Janssen wrote that while Kosmos-2543 has remained in its practically unchanged 586 by 861-kilometer orbit, Kosmos-2542 climbed to a 369 by 915-kilometer orbit.
-At the time, the USA-245 satellite was tracked in a 283 by 1,002-kilometer orbit.
-According to Jannsen, orbital planes of the Russian and American spacecraft differed by just 0.55 degrees and their orbital periods had only a one-second difference.
+On January 29, 2020, Janssen wrote that while Kosmos-2543 had remained in its practically unchanged 586 by 861-kilometer orbit, Kosmos-2542 climbed to a 369 by 915-kilometer orbit.
+At the time (around January 23), the USA-245 satellite was tracked in a 283 by 1,002-kilometer orbit.
+Jannsen concluded that the orbital planes of the Russian and American spacecraft differed by just 0.55 degrees and their orbital periods had only a one-second difference.

 Possible launches of maneuverable satellites: